Asi4nn/UTSC/README.md

 - Introduction to Numerical Algorithms for Computational Mathematics
 - Computability and Computational Complexity
 - Computer and Network Security
+- Design and Analysis of Algorithms
+- Engineering Large Software Systems
+- Principles of Programming Languages
+- Techniques of the Calculus of Several Variables II

 ## Tips for Prospective Students